preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 .. image:: admin-dashboard-analytics-example.png

-And the last part of this example is a tab woth a search block, people can use to search for documents, for example:
+And the last part of this example is a tab wioth a search block, that can used to search for documents, for example:

 .. image:: admin-dashboard-documents-example.png

 As stated above, there's so many ways to set up a dashboard using the blocks in Omnia.
-Another example, among any, is to use set up a governance hub.
+Another example, among many, is to set up a governance hub.
 Here's an example of such an implementation, where different dashboards can be selected:

 .. image:: admin-governance-example.png